shanehaynes/Blog/_posts/2025-5-15-AICheatSheet.md

 #### A Working Definition

-**[[#Artificial Intelligence]]** refers to systems designed to perform tasks that typically require human cognitive abilities—such as perception, reasoning, language understanding, and learning.
-It encompasses a broad field, from rule-based systems to large-scale [[#Artificial Neural Networks]].
+**Artificial Intelligence** refers to systems designed to perform tasks that typically require human cognitive abilities—such as perception, reasoning, language understanding, and learning.
+It encompasses a broad field, from rule-based systems to large-scale Artificial Neural Networks.

 > *AI isn't a specific technology, but a goal -- that of making machines "intelligent."*